 Time Runs Out

 At the Red Skull's manipulation, a child named Kobik is later able to use her reality-warper powers to rejuvenate Steve and make him young and strong again.
-However, unbeknownst to the heroes, Kobik has secretly rewritten the timeline to have Steve Rogers recruited by HYDRA at a young age.
+However, unbeknownst to the heroes, Kobik has secretly rewritten the timeline and replaced Cap with an alternate Steve who was recruited by HYDRA at a young age.
 In this new timeline, Steve was trained by HYDRA to help them conquer the world from the inside, with Steve having been lifelong friends with Helmut Zemo.
 In the present day, Captain America critically injures his former partner, Jack Flag, after the youth accidentally discovers his secret.
 Jack is eventually taken off life support, ensuring Steve's secret is kept.

 Working with Zemo, he attempts to engineer a situation where the Chitauri can attack the planet, allowing him to conquer it in the ensuing chaos.
 During this time, he also uses the second superhuman Civil War to his advantage, arranging for the death of Bruce Banner and for Tony Stark to be rendered comatose.